EstelleG10/BowWow-Builder-/README.md

 For the final project, we have created an app that allows users to build their lunch meal at the Bow Wow, keeping track of their total cost, and share it with others.

 There are four key pages.
 The **home page** is where users can interact, posting their daily Bow Wow combos, comments, and rating their meals, along with others.
-The **food page** where users can browse through items in the BowWow.
+The **food page** where users can browse through items in the BowWow, keeping a running total that shows how much they are over or under the $12 (price equivalent of one meal swipe).
 The **cart page** allows users to save a meal bundle and post it.
-And finally, the **profile page** where users can see their account information, a history of their meals, and the average ratings on their meals.
+And finally, the **profile page** where users can see their account information, a history of their meal bundles, and the average ratings on their meals.

 ## Tech Stack